 The policy our board of directors is to review with management and our independent registered public accounting firm any related party transactions brought to the board's attention which could reasonably be expected to have a material impact on our financial statements.
 The Company's practice is for management to present to the board of directors each proposed related party transaction, including all relevant facts and circumstances relating thereto, and to update the board of directors as to any material changes to any approved related party transaction.
-In connection with this requirement, each of the transactions or relationships disclosed below were disclosed to and approved by our board of directors in its assessment of our directors' independence requirements.
+In connection with this requirement, each of the transactions or relationships disclosed below were disclosed to and approved by our board of directors.
+In addition, transactions involving our directors and their affiliated entities were disclosed and reviewed by our board of directors in its assessment of our directors' independence requirements.